Shypes/language-translator/README.md

 Create a dedicated folder to store your language template file.

-Default folder is `lang/src` from your base directory configuration,
+Default folder is `lang` from your base directory configuration,

 You will see how to set up your **base directory** below